-Lower Wekiva River Preserve State Park.
+Lower Wekiva River Preserve State

+Park.
 This park also lies along a significant stretch of Black Water Creek.
 Lower Wekiva River Preserve State Park is described in the recreational summary for the Wekiva River and Wekiwa Springs Run.

-The complex hydrology of the Wekiva River basin and area's climate combine to create favorable conditions for a variety of natural communities.
+As noted earlier, the complex hydrological system of the Wekiva River basin and the area's climate combine to create favorable conditions for a wide array of natural communities in the river basin.
 Some of these natural communities include pine flatwoods, wet and dry prairie, hydric hardwood hammocks, longleaf pine and wiregrass, xeric scrub oak, sand pine scrub, swamp, and marsh communities.
-These support a biologically diverse collection of upland, wetland, and aquatic species, including several that are listed at the state or federal level as endangered, threatened, or species of special concern.
+These communities support a biologically diverse collection of upland, wetland, and aquatic plant and animal species, some of which are listed as endangered, threatened, or species of special concern.

 Consistent with the National Wild and Scenic River designation, wildlife considered in this environmental assessment will be limited to those species whose lives are directly linked to the river system.
 The Florida black bear is included for its regional importance as an umbrella species and its regular use of floodplain swamps along the Wekiva River system.
 The most relevant area of the basin to be considered in this environmental assessment, relative to wildlife and habitat, is the 100-year floodplain and the Wekiva River Riparian Habitat Protection Zone.
 Invasive exotic species, where they represent a threat to the continued existence of native species, will be considered within this value.